open-telemetry/opentelemetry-demo/.github/PULL_REQUEST_TEMPLATE.md

 docs changes.

-A Pull Request that modifies docker-compose.yaml, otelcol-config.yaml, or Grafana dashboards, will likely require an update to the Demo Helm chart.
+A Pull Request that modifies docker-compose.yaml, otelcol-config.yaml, or Grafana dashboards will likely require an update to the Demo Helm chart.
 Other changes affecting how a service is deployed will also likely require an update to the Demo Helm chart.
 -->